Compulsive spending and gambling harm

 Case studies

-A consumer complains her bank shouldn’t have lent to her, as doing so fed her gambling addiction and left her in debt
+A consumer complains her bank shouldn’t have lent to her, as doing so fed her gambling habit and left her in debt

 Gambling Credit and borrowing money